hankong3/JavaScript30/README.md

 It was too hard training😅.
 But pure JavaScript was an interesting experience.
-This time, I often referred to the video.
-I'll do it by myself next time.

 ## Second Challenge
 Start Date: May 27, 2019